mroth/emoji_data.rb/README.md

   `EmojiData::EmojiChar`: is a class representing a single emoji character.
 All the variables from `emoji-data` have dynamically generated getter methods.
 There are some additional convenience methods, such as `#doublebyte?` etc. Most important addition is the `#char` method which will output a properly unicode encoded string containing the character.

   The `EmojiData` module itself has some convenience methods.
 Check out the source to see what's up.
-Probably most useful is `.chars` which gives you an array of all known EmojiChars, so you can map or do whatever funky Enumerable stuff you need to do across the entire character set.
+Probably most useful is `.all` which gives you an array of all known EmojiChars, so you can map or do whatever funky Enumerable stuff you need to do across the entire character set.